timescale/docs.timescale.com-content/using-timescaledb/troubleshooting.md

 # Troubleshooting

 If you run into problems when using TimescaleDB, there are a few things that you can do.
-There are some solutions to common errors below as well as ways ot output diagnostic information about your setup.
+There are some solutions to common errors below as well as ways to output diagnostic information about your setup.
 If you need more guidance, you can join the support [slack group][slack] or post an issue on the TimescaleDB [github][].